NYULibraries/git_transactor/README.md

 * A git client is installed on the system.
 * The user running the script has write privileges on both the local and remote repositories.
-* read privileges on files being added to the local repository.
+* The user running the script has read privileges on files being added to the local repository.

 ## Status